docsforadobe/illustrator-scripting-guide/docs/jsobjref/SymbolItem.rst

 ----

-.. _jsobjref/TextFrameItem.contentVariable:
+.. _jsobjref/SymbolItem.note:

-TextFrameItem.contentVariable
+SymbolItem.note
 ********************************************************************************

-``app.activeDocument.textFrames[index].contentVariable``
+``SymbolItem.note``

 **Description**

-The content variable bound to this text frame item.
+The note assigned to this item.

 **Type**

-:ref:`jsobjref/Variable`
+String

 ----

-.. _jsobjref/TextFrameItem.endTValue:
+.. _jsobjref/SymbolItem.opacity:

-TextFrameItem.endTValue
+SymbolItem.opacity
 ********************************************************************************

-``app.activeDocument.textFrames[index].endTValue``
+``SymbolItem.opacity``

 **Description**

-The end position of text along a path, as a value relative to the path’s segments (path text only).
+The opacity of the object.
+Range: 0.0 to 100.0

 **Type**